danielhamen/Hamen-TE/README.md

-# Hamen TE
+# Hamen-TE

-## Introduction:

-> Hamen TE (pronounced "Hay-men Tee-Eee"), is a visually-minimal, yet extremely powerful Text Editor.
->
+Hamen-TE is a powerful multi-purpose text editor.
+Development is still early, so don't expect much!

+The goal for Hamen-TE is to prevent the need to download many different software to do things

-> Our software is split into 6 parts:
+> Our software is split into 4 parts:
 > <ul>
 > <li>Document Editor</li>
 > <li>Image Editor</li>